acli/supercollider-book/chapters/preamble/medium-and-form.md

 A medium cannot take on any form but only those which can be composed by its elements.
 The medium conditions its forms.
-Fater all, form and medium share the same elements.
+Furthermore, form and medium share the same elements.
 The difference consists solely in the loose and rigid coupling of elements.
 How the medium passes the form to its elements depends on the properties of the medium itself.
 The medium opens the possibilities of giving form and it also narrows it down.